Begum Akhtar: Career

 Akhtar was barely seven when she was captivated by the music of Chandra Bai, an artist attached to a touring theatre group.
 However at her uncle's insistence she was sent to train under Ustad Imdad Khan, the great sarangi exponent from Patna, and later under Ata Mohammed Khan of Patiala.
-Later, she travelled to Calcutta with her mother and learnt music from classical stalwarts like Mohammad Khan, Abdul Waheed Khan of Lahore, and finally she became the disciple of Ustad Jhande Khan.
+Later, she travelled to Calcutta with her mother and learnt music from classical stalwarts like Mohammad Khan, Abdul Waheed Khan of Kirana Gharana, and finally she became the disciple of Ustad Jhande Khan.

 Her first public performance was at the age of fifteen.
 The famous poet Sarojini Naidu appreciated her singing during a concert which was organised in the aid of victims of the 1934 Nepal–Bihar earthquake.
 This encouraged her to continue singing ghazals with more enthusiasm.
 She cut her first disc for the Megaphone Record Company, at that time.
 A number of gramophone records were released carrying her ghazals, dadras, thumris, etc. She was amongst the early female singers to give public concert, and break away from singing in mehfils or private gatherings, and in time came to be known as Mallika-e-Ghazal (Queen of Ghazal).

 Begum Akhtar's good looks and sensitive voice made her an ideal candidate for a film career in her early years.
-When she heard great musicians like Gauhar Jaan and Malak Jan, however, she decided to forsake the glamour of the film world for a career in Indian classical music.
+When she heard great musicians like Gauhar Jaan and Malka Jaan, however, she decided to forsake the glamour of the film world for a career in Indian classical music.
 Her supreme artistry in light classical music had its moorings in the tradition of pure classicism.
 She chose her repertoire in primarily classical modes: a variety of raags, ranging from simple to complex.
 After the advent of talkie era in India, Begum Akhtar acted in a few Hindi movies in the 1930s.
 East India Film Company of Calcutta approached her to act in "King for a Day" (alias Ek Din Ka Badshah) and Nal Damayanti in 1933.